Dodge Matador: Design

 The interior featured cloth and vinyl bench seats with premium trim and an "X-within-an-X four-spoke steering wheel."
-The dashboard was "space-age-styled" featuring a bridged-over sweep-style speedometer on top flanked by gauge pods and a "revolving turret clock" centered on the instrument panel.
+The dashboard was "space-age-styled," featuring a bridged-over sweep-style speedometer on top flanked by gauge pods and an optional "revolving turret clock" centered on the instrument panel.
+The "satellite-styled" clock featured a stationary pointer with the hour numerals on the top revolving dial, minutes on the lower dial, and the seconds by an orbiting red dot.
+Other options included vacuum door locks on four-door models and new front swivel seats with a folding center armrest.
+The seat automatically rotated out upon opening the door and returned to position when closing the door.

 All 1960 Dodge station wagons used the 122 in wheelbase providing 98.5 cuft of cargo space with the back seats folded flat.
-The Matador trim was available in six- or nine-passenger (with a rear-facing third row bench seat) versions both featuring a roll-down rear window into the tailgate.
+The Matador trim was available in six- or nine-passenger (with a rear-facing third-row bench seat) versions, both featuring a roll-down rear window into the tailgate.

-The Matador had less exterior chrome trim and plainer interiors than found on the Polara.
+The Matador had less exterior chrome trim and plainer interiors than the Polara.
 The majority of cars built by Dodge and sold during the 1960 model year were in Dodge's new "smaller" and less expensive full-sized model, the Dodge Dart, which fielded three sub-series (Seneca, Pioneer, and Phoenix) of its own.

-A total of 27,908 Dodge Matadors were produced for 1960.
-Low sales volume of the Matador, the continuing popularity of the Dart models, and the launch of the compact Lancer meant the Matador nameplate was dropped for the 1961 model year leaving only the Polara as the full-size Dodge.
+A total of 27,908 Dodge Matadors were produced for the 1960 model year.
+The Low sales volume of the Matador, the continuing popularity of the Dart models, and the launch of the compact Lancer meant the Matador nameplate was dropped for the 1961 model year leaving only the Polara as the full-size Dodge.

 Legacy

-Chrysler purchased American Motors Corporation (AMC) in 1987.
-The Matador nameplate was used by AMC from 1971 until 1978 for its mid- and full-sized AMC Matador cars.
+The Matador nameplate was later used by AMC from 1971 until 1978 for its mid- and full-sized AMC Matador cars.
+Coincidentally, Chrysler went on to purchase American Motors Corporation (AMC) in 1987.